 As a general rule, you want to surround yourself with those that support, encourage and challenge you to do more.
 Those with negative attitudes are inherently going to bring you down.

-In the article How to Stop 5 Types of Emotional Vampires from Destroying Your Career by Wanda Thibodeaux,
+In the Inc. Magazine article, How to Stop 5 Types of Emotional Vampires from Destroying Your Career, author Wanda Thibodeaux

 - Antisocials – Addicted to social excitement, freedom and stimulation, easily bored

 - Histrionics – Always putting on a show because they’re hooked on attention and approval

 - Narcissists – Will advertise their intelligence and talent and then ignore you once you notice

 - Obsessive-Compulsives – Hyper-vigilant perfectionists who think detail and control will keep them safe

 - Paranoids – Don’t accept face value for anything; offer their own version of clarity and truth